Google's Pixel 2 XL warranty may not cover our biggest concern

 Over the next few weeks, the company plans to roll out software updates that fade out buttons on the navigation bar to reduce potential burn-in and to increase the vibrancy of the screen's colors -- another early complaint -- with a new "Saturated" mode.
 (The screen nerds among us may want to read Google's primer on color management before enabling that to understand the trade-offs of the various modes.)

-And if you're unhappy with the phone for any reason, "defect" or no, Google says it still wants you to call support so they can try to help out.
+And if you're unhappy with the phone for any reason, "defect" or no, Google says it still wants you to call support so it can try to help out.

 So how does all of this affect someone's decision to buy this phone?
 Like many things, it's not exactly cut and dry.
-Some CNET staffers didn't notice them at all.
+Some CNET staffers didn't notice the screen issues at all.
 Right now, we do believe normal, non-screen-junkie users will be satisfied with this phone, despite the minor issues we've seen after our close examinations.

 But it's worth noting one more time that Google won't admit there are any issues with the Pixel 2 XL's screen at all, in its blog posts or comments by executives.
 So if Google's software updates don't satisfy you, the warranty may not either.
 You'll need to rely on Google's good graces.